2017 Recompilation, formerly Rule 5.45

 PART 8: ROLE IN RECRUITMENT

-The department head will inform the search committee chair if an underutilization memorandum is received from the Office of the executive vice president and provost for purposes of meeting affirmative action goals.
+The department head will inform the search committee chair if an underutilization memorandum is received from the Office of the provost and senior vice president for academic affairs for purposes of meeting affirmative action goals.
 The Search Committee Guidelines will be provided by the department head for tenure-track faculty positions.

 PART 9: SUPERVISION OF GRADUATE ASSISTANTS